marcos-abreu/gulp-bower-subset/README.md

 }
 ```

-If the component you are using in your project doesn't have a special binder yet, you can create one by following this template and passing the `options.binders` with the path for the special binders - each binder file should be named the same as the component name in the bower `dependencies` entry.
+If the component you are using in your project doesn't have a special binder yet, you can create one by following this template and passing the `options.binders` with the path your custom binders folder - each binder file should be named the same as the component name in the bower `dependencies` entry.

-Each binder is a nodejs file that should export a `process` method, this method should expect two parameters: `cPath` (full path to the component folder) and subset (the subset entry from the bower.json file for the specific component) - and the method should return a list of vinyl files
+Each nodejs binder file should export a `process` method, this method should expect two parameters:

+- `cPath` - full path to the component folder)
+- `subset` - the subset object literal entry from the `bower.json` file for the specific component

+The `process` method should return a list of vinyl files - that will be included by the `gulp-bower-subset` plugin in the stream

 [travis-url]: http://travis-ci.org/lazd/gulp-replace
 [travis-image]: https://secure.travis-ci.org/lazd/gulp-replace.svg?branch=master